CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 }
 ```

 ADCSRA appears to be a register controlling the ADC.
 [Checking the datasheet](http://www.atmel.com/images/Atmel-8271-8-bit-AVR-Microcontroller-ATmega48A-48PA-88A-88PA-168A-168PA-328-328P_datasheet_Complete.pdf) confirms this.
-The datasheet allowed us to disambiguate line and determine that the ADC clock was in fact being adjusted by this script before the FFT was run.
+The datasheet allowed us to disambiguate this line and determine that the ADC clock is being adjusted by this script before the FFT is run.

 ![Fig. 4: ADCSRA](images/adcsra.png)